erasmus-without-paper/ewp-specs-api-omobility-las/examples/example-scenario/README.md

 * [06-changes-during-proposal.part.xml](06-changes-during-proposal.part.xml) - student wants to change one course - Table A, first version of Table A2 and proposals (get response)
 * [07-approve-components-studied-proposal.part.xml](07-approve-components-studied-proposal.part.xml) - the receiving HEI accepts the change (update request)
 * [08-changes-during-proposal.part.xml](08-changes-during-proposal.part.xml) - change applied; student wants to change two more courses - one of them added in previous change - Table A, second version of Table A2 and proposals (get response)
 * [09-update-components-studied.part.xml](09-update-components-studied.part.xml) - the receiving HEI does not accept the change (update request).
-This time it uses comment instead of structured suggestion.
 * [10-changes-during-fixed-proposal.part.xml](10-changes-during-fixed-proposal.part.xml) - student wants to change one more course, taking into account the receiving HEI comments - Table A, second version of Table A2 and proposals (get response)
 * [11-approve-components-studied-proposal.part.xml](11-approve-components-studied-proposal.part.xml) - the receiving HEI accepts the change (update request)
 * [12-final-version.part.xml](12-final-version.part.xml) - final version of the LA, with two changes during the mobility - Table A and A2 (get response)